Venice by Famous Artists

 Italy was exceedingly the most traveled country on the Grand Tour.
-A Grand Tourist’s list of must-see cities in Italy included Florence, Venice, and Naples.
+A Grand tourist’s list of must-see cities in Italy included Florence, Venice, and Naples.
 And then, there was Rome.
-Each Italian city offered immense importance in experiencing art and architecture.
-Yet, Rome had it all.
+Each Italian city offered immense importance in experiencing art and architecture, and Rome had it all.

 Once arriving in Italy, noblemen traveled to Florence followed by Venice, Rome, and Naples.
-Florence was popular for its Renaissance art, magnificent country villas, and gardens.
+Florence was popular for its Renaissance art, magnificent country villas, and beautiful gardens.
 Young aristocrats were able to gain entry to private collections where they could observe the legacy of the Medici family.
 Venice, on the other hand, was the party city.
 There was, however, a second reason to visit Venice.
-During their travels, Grand Tourists often commissioned art to take back home with them.
+During their travels, grand tourists often commissioned art to take back home with them.
 Wealthy ones brought sketch artists along with them.
-Others, on the other hand, purchased ready-made artworks.
+Others purchased ready-made artworks instead.
 Giovanni Battista Piranesi created numerous prints and sketches depicting the ancient ruins in Rome.
 The works of the Venetian artist were popular among noblemen.

 Returning home, young gentlemen crossed the Alps to the German-speaking parts of Europe and visited Innsbruck, Vienna, Dresden, and Berlin.
-From there, they stopped at Holland and Flanders before returning to England.
+From there, they stopped in Holland and Flanders before returning to England.

 With the introduction of steam railways in Europe around 1825, travel became safer, cheaper, and easier to undertake.
 The Grand Tour custom continued; however, it was not limited to the members of wealthy families.
 During the 19th century, many educated men had undertaken the Grand Tour.
 It also became more popular for women to travel across Europe with chaperones.
 A Room with A View, written by English novelist E. M. Forster, tells the story of a young woman who embarks on a journey to Italy in the 1900s.

-Grand Tourists would return with crates full of books, oil paintings, medals, coins, and antique artefacts to be displayed in libraries, cabinets, drawing rooms, and galleries built for that purpose.
+Grand tourists would return with crates full of books, oil paintings, medals, coins, and antique artifacts to be displayed in libraries, cabinets, drawing rooms, and galleries built for that purpose.
 The marble sarcophagus shown above was brought back from Italy to England by the third duke of Beaufort who found this item during his Grand Tour stop in Pompeii.
 Impressed by the European art academies on his Grand Tour, Joshua Reynolds founded the Royal Academy of Arts in London upon his return in 1768.
-The Grand Tour inspired many travelers to take a greater interest in Roman art.
-The British School at Rome was established to learn more about the Roman ruins.
-The School still exists today.
+The Grand Tour inspired many travelers to take a greater interest in ancient art.
+The British School in Rome was established to learn more about the Roman ruins and it still exists today.